tajwarfarhan48/portfolio-website/README.md

-Source code for my portfolio website.
+Source code for my portfolio website (farhantajwar.com).

 Technologies used:
 - React (with TypeScript)